winitzki/scall/tutorial/programming_dhall.md

 For example, a "free monoid on `T`" is the type `List T`.
 The type `List T` is always a monoid, even if `T` is not a monoid.
 So, the "free monoid on `T`" is a construction that creates a monoidal type out of any given type `T`.
-It works by wrapping the type `T` inside the `List` functor.
+It works by wrapping the type `T` by the `List` functor.

-Other "free typeclass" constructions work similarly: they take a given type and wrap it inside some other type constructors such that the result always belongs to the required typeclass.
+Other "free typeclass" constructions work similarly: they take a given type and wrap it in a suitable type constructor such that the result always belongs to the required typeclass.

 To qualify as a free typeclass, the wrapping must satisfy certain laws that we will not discuss here.
 See Chapter 13 of "The Science of Functional Programming" for full details.

 As a counterexample, consider the "`Optional` monoid" construction (see the chapter "Combinators for monoids").
-This construction takes an arbitrary type `T` and produces a monoid `Optional T`.
+This construction takes an arbitrary type `T` and produces the type `Optional T`, which is always a monoid.
-So, `Optional T` can be also described as a "wrapping" that always produces a monoid.
+So, `Optional T` can be also described as a "wrapping" that is guaranteed to produce a monoid out of any type `T`.
-But it is not the free monoid on `T` because it does not satisfy some of the required laws.
+But `Optional T` is not the free monoid on `T` because it does not satisfy some of the required laws.

-A well known example of a free typeclass is the "free monad on a functor `F`", which wraps any given functor `F` into suitable type constructors, creating a new functor that is always a monad.
+Another example of a free typeclass is the "free monad on a functor `F`", which wraps any given functor `F` into a suitable type constructor and creates a new functor that is always a monad.

-This chapter will show how to construct free instances for many of the frequently used typeclasses.
+This chapter will show how to implement free instances for many of the frequently used typeclasses.

 Keep in mind that not all typeclasses can have free instances.
-Examples of typeclasses that do not support free instances are `Show`, `Comonad`, and `Traversable`.
+Examples of typeclasses that cannot have free instances are `Show`, `Comonad`, and `Traversable`.

 ### Free semigroup and free monoid